 Ralph Waldo Emerson (and Aerosmith) may have said, “Life is a journey, not a destination,” but for City of Hope's globetrotting Surgery Department

-director and The Sangiacomo Family Chair in Surgical Oncology, the opposite is the case.
+chair and The Sangiacomo Family Chair in Surgical Oncology, the opposite is the case.
 Fong doesn't particularly enjoy traveling; in fact, he carefully schedules his many trips to require as little time as possible in actual transit.

 It's what's waiting for him on the ground that matters most: knowledge and relationships.
 He's “willing to go anywhere” to accumulate both.